stylesplugin/styles/readme.markdown

 * Mask: Combination of Color and Image.
   * Using PHPThumb, a grayscale mask can be composited with any color.
   * e.g., try changing the URL parameters for [this image](http://marksautoservice.ca/wp-content/themes/thesis/custom/scaffold/plugins/Mask/libraries/phpthumb/phpThumb.php?new=6F0E0F&w=1260&h=107&f=jpg&bg=000000&q=100&fltr[]=mask|/wp-content/themes/thesis/custom/child-themes/marksautoservice.ca/img/bevel-mask.jpg)
+  * Should we include css3's support for image masks here?
+	  * If we could think of a syntax to serve the mask syntax to webkit/other supporting browsers, but the flat masked images to legacy, then sure.
+If we're generating the masked image though, it might actually be more efficient to give that final image even to new browsers?
+Saves a single HTTP connection anyway.

 ## Organization ##

 Ideally, the UI elements will self-organize into sections.
 Either based on @variables groups, or based on each variable having an optional .group setting.
-Groups and variables should have a .label set for display.
+Groups and variables should have a .nicename set for display.

 A backend admin is easiest at this point, but it doesn't seem like too much of a stretch to start with that, then auto-generate a front-end version later, similar to the [Headway Themes Visual Editor](http://headwaythemes.com/features/visual-editor/).
 I have a copy of this theme if you want it.
 It's GPL.